Oshadha345/Project-Euler/project-euler-solutions/problems/p002-even-fibonacci-numbers/README.md

 ```

 ## Notes

-- This problem is a great exercise in understanding both recursion and iteration.
-- Consider optimizing the solution to avoid unnecessary calculations, especially for larger limits.
+- `optimized.py` has a optimised version without calculating the each term and checking their parity, straightaway generating even fibbonacci numbers using identities related to fibonacci numbers.